INFORMATION & POLICIES

 Regular enrollment: Tuition is due in full prior to the start of each semester, and is non-refundable.
 An annual registration fee per family in full-semester courses will be applied at first registration, to expire one year from that date.
 Students who enroll after the beginning of the semester will pay an adjusted tuition based on their start date.
 There is no credit or refund for any classes missed.
 (See “Class Rates and Fees” for current class fees.)

-Payment Plans: A family may request to have payments broken down.
-50% must be paid at registration and the balance will be paid on mutually agreed upon dates, in advance.
+Payment Plans: A family may request a payment plan.
+50% must be paid at registration and the balance will be paid on mutually agreed upon dates – in advance of time increments.

 A 5 Pack is an option for adult and adult/teen open classes, with instructor approval.
 5 Packs may roll over into the next semester, but will expire at the end of the school year in May.
 5 Packs are not valid for workshops.